 Parents and guardians are always welcome and encouraged to attend classes with their child/children to make the most of this wonderful experience.
 Alternately, join other grown-ups for Gifted Community Enrichment (GCE).
-Each Saturday through our GCE sessions, The Super Saturday Program offers presenters and discussion topics to provide you with insights into life with gifted children, resources, and contacts.
+Each Saturday through our GCE sessions, The Super Saturday Program offers knowledgeable presenters, Q&A, and facilitated discussion to provide you with insights into life with gifted children, resources, and contacts.

 - There is no cost and no registration required to attend.